haskell/vscode-haskell/README.md

 | 8.6.4                                                                            | ✓     | ✓     | ✓       |

 The exact list of binaries can be checked in the last release of haskell-language-server: <https://github.com/haskell/haskell-language-server/releases/latest>
+You can check the current GHC versions support status and the policy followed for deprecations [here](https://haskell-language-server.readthedocs.io/en/latest/supported-versions.html).

 ## Using multi-root workspaces